2013 • 02 • 25

 What do you find most challenging about the work that you do?

 I suppose it’s not getting frustrated.
-The situation with waste management in the Philippines is without doubt critical and is already affecting natural stability of the archipelago and threatening the wellbeing of the whole Pacific.
+The situation with waste management in the Philippines is without a doubt critical and is already affecting the natural stability of the archipelago and threatening the wellbeing of the whole Pacific.
 If the situation is so critical today with very little being done to change it, what is to happen tomorrow?